friedrith/node-wifi/README.md

     // you may have several connections
     [
         {
-            iface: '...', // network interface used for the connection
+            iface: '...', // network interface used for the connection, not available on macOS
             ssid: '...',
             mac: '...',
             frequency: <number>, // in MHz
             signal_level: <number>, // in dB
-            security: '...' // unfortunately the format still depends of the OS }
+            security: '...' // not available on linux }
     ]
     */